sorebear/banner-ad-framework/READEME.md

     if (callback) { callback() ; };
 }
 ```
 Similiar to this.expandStartAnimation, this method will be called whenever the request to collapse the banner is called.
 This is where code is added to animate the expanding of the banner.
 After the animation is complete, you will need to run `if (callback) { callback(); };`.
-This callback is what notifies Enabler.js the banner is now collapsed.
+When this banner is built for DoubleClick Studio, this callback is what notifies Enabler.js the banner is now collapsed.

 **NOTE:** It's important to set up your code in such a way that the callback is not executed until your animation has completed.

 ```javascript